Connor O'Brien (alpine skier): Business career

-In 2015 O'Brien and O'Leary formed O'Shares Investments, a firm offering investments to U.S. investors exclusively in ETFs.
+In 2015 O'Brien and O'Leary formed O'Shares Investments, a firm offering investments to U.S. investors.

 Sports career

 O'Brien began skiing at an early age and has skied for four countries: Canada, the United States, the United Kingdom and Estonia.
 He was a member of the Middlebury College alpine ski team and skied for the United States while in college.
 Skiing under the British flag, he finished 33rd in the downhill at the Sarajevo Winter Olympic Games in 1984.
 Temporarily coming out of retirement and while working on Wall Street, he returned to the Olympic Games in 1994 to ski for his mother's native country, Estonia, which had recently gained independence from the Soviet Union.